jni/halfway-to-i2k-skimage-napari/tutorial/01_image_filtering.md

 +++ {"slideshow": {"slide_type": "notes"}}

-Now add some noise to this signal:
+Next we add some noise to this signal:

 ```{code-cell} ipython3
 ---